 If you have any further questions about the application form please contact the Research Degrees Admission Unit at Monash Graduate Education at mailto:firstname.lastname@example.org.

-Applications are typically processed in six weeks.
+Applications are typically processed in six to eight weeks.
 When the assessment process has been completed you will be formally notified of the outcome of your application via email.
-If you have applied for a scholarship you will be advised of a scholarship decision at the conclusion of the scholarship round: in mid-December for the end-of-year round and in mid-July for the mid-year round.
+If you have applied for a scholarship you will be advised of a scholarship decision six weeks after the closing date of the particular scholarship round.